 Your log cabin is going to get wet when it rains, but positioning it so that wet trees will not drip onto the roof can make all the difference.
-Regardless of the position, it is vital that the roof of your cabin has wide eaves to prevent rain or snow from coming into unrestricted contact with the exterior cabin walls.
-During periods of heavy snowfall, you should brush off any snow that accumulates on the roof, as well as making sure to clear any snow from the surrounding area.
+Regardless of the position, the roof of your cabin must have wide eaves to prevent rain or snow from coming into unrestricted contact with the exterior cabin walls.
+During periods of heavy snowfall, you should brush off any snow that accumulates on the roof, as well as: make sure to clear any snow from the surrounding area.

 Ideally, to aid drainage, your log cabin should be placed at the highest point of your garden, or at least with the base of the cabin elevated two inches from the foundations and the surrounding grass or dirt, to reduce rain splashing back onto the logs.
 Use a gutter to direct water well away from your log cabin, ensuring that it’s kept clean, so the flow of water isn’t disrupted.

 You can add a guttering system to your garden building when you’re ordering one through Dunster House.
 This will help reduce water buildup around the base of your building.

 Collecting rainwater in your water butts will also help provide an additional water source, especially during hosepipe bans.

 Keeping your log cabin warm in the winter can be tricky.

 Even if yours has thick walls, a thinner roof, and floor can result in lots of heat being lost.
 Insulating your roof and floor is the best solution for heat retention; as is opting for an underfloor heating system.
 Opening the windows on dry days, or when they are steamed up, can also help prevent the dampness caused by condensation.

 Did you know?
 We offer insulated log cabins that can be utilized throughout the entire year!
 Not only that, but our log cabins are available in a wide range of sizes and designs to suit diverse preferences.